 11. Future Trends in Electrical Panel Design

-Smart Panels
+Smart Electrical Panels

-- Remote monitoring
+- Remote monitoring and control capabilities

-Energy Monitoring Systems
+Energy Monitoring and Management Systems

 Compact Modular Designs

-- Space-saving layouts
+- Space-saving configurations

-- Plug-and-play components
+- Plug-and-play component integration

 Digital Protection Relays